adoptium/temurin-build/README.md

 (which is a clone from the OpenJDK mercurial forest).

 -B, --build-number <build_number>
-specify the OpenJDK build number to build from, e.g. b12.
+specify the OpenJDK build number to build hfrom, e.g. b12.
 For reference, OpenJDK version numbers look like 1.8.0_162-b12 (for Java 8) or 9.0.4+11 (for Java 9+) with the build number being the suffix at the end.